When is it time to consider an exit plan when selling a business ?

 Good Documentation

-Buyers love good documentation, consider it a safely blanket for the buyer.
+Buyers love good documentation, consider it a safety blanket for the buyer, and help with due diligence.

 Documented tasks with who generally does the tasks is a good start.
 Who your customers are and who the key contacts are is important, as to what they buy.
 It should detail the customers that bring in the most revenue, and not spend the most.
 Spend and revenue are different, this is a business and it’s all about revenue.